lgrn/lgrn.github.io/content/p/scratchpad.md

     - sysadmin
 ---

 This page is a collection of useful commands or one-liners collected through the years.
 They are sorted in general categories, but I've attempted to describe them as well as I can so hopefully CTRL+F will work decently if you know what you're looking for.
-I've only included commands that are generally usable for now, i.e. not tied to a specific application.

 # Scratch pad